fbarresi/PicotCanvas/README.md

 ### Step 5: First Boot & Access Point

 - Reboot the Pico.
-- It will create a Wi-Fi Access Point named something like PicotCanvas.
+- It will create a Wi-Fi Access Point named `RP2-AP`.
 - Connect your computer or phone to this AP.
 - Open a browser and visit: http://picotcanvas.local/wlan/
 - Enter your Wi-Fi credentials and save.